 - (c) The expenses incurred by a claims review committee will be paid by the Plan. - (d) Where an employee has disputed the decision of the claims-paying agent and is awaiting the outcome of a review or an appeal, the employee will be considered to be on leave of absence without pay during the portion of the waiting period when they are not receiving pay or benefit allowance.
-During the waiting period, an employee will continue to be covered by group life, extended health, dental and medical plans.

-(e) LTD benefits received will be reduced by the same amount of benefits received for the same period under the Employment and Assistance Act and/or the Employment and Assistance for Persons with Disabilities Act (referenced in this section as the "Acts"), except where the benefits received for that period under these Acts are repaid to government.
-Where the employee has been deemed eligible for benefits under these Acts, which benefits exceed the LTD benefits level, LTD benefits will not be subject to reduction for that additional amount.
+During the waiting period an employee will continue to be covered by group life, extended health, dental and medical plans. - (e) LTD benefits received will be reduced by the same amount of Guaranteed Available Income for Need (GAIN) benefits received for the same period, except where the GAIN benefits received for that period are repaid to GAIN.
+Where the employee has been deemed eligible for GAIN benefits which exceed the LTD benefits level, LTD benefits will not be subject to reduction for that additional amount.